Huey D. Johnson, Chairman and Founder

-Deborah L. Moskowitz serves as President of RRI and manages RRI’s Fish in the Fields Project and Methane Capture Initiative.
+Deborah L. Moskowitz serves as President of RRI.
 Ms. Moskowitz grew up in California, studied Health Sciences at UC Santa Barbara and earned a Masters degree in Public Health from San Diego State University.
 She has formerly managed community health clinics in Santa Barbara and Oklahoma, and worked for 15 years as an analyst and project director for a private firm specializing in the design and implementation of software systems for California County Public Health Departments.
 Deborah lives in Marin, has three daughters and is an active hiker, kayaker and mountain biker.

-Lynn M. Alexander, Program Coordinator, Elders Storytelling Project
+Lynn M. Alexander, Program Coordinator, The Forces of Nature

 Lynn M. Alexander is an environmental planner and principal of LMA Consulting.
 She has worked with a wide range of federal, state and local agencies, special districts, consulting firms and non-profits.
 Lynn is a long-time member of the American Planning Association (APA) and a certified planner since 1992.
 She has served on the Association of Environmental Professionals (AEP) board of directors and conference committees and has coordinated several conferences and workshops.
 Recent projects have involved analyses of renewable and natural gas energy projects for state licensing.
 Lynn holds a B.A. in Environmental Studies from California State University and an M.S. in Environmental Management from the University of San Francisco.
 She is currently working on a second Council of Elders’ project for RRI that focuses on U.S. government subsidy reform.